Brian Whitfield was born in Fort Worth, Texas, raised as a traditional Southern gentleman in the hills and mountains of western North Carolina.

 When asked why he accepted the position of Executive Director of the LifeAfter Project, Inc. charity, Brian’s response was:

 “Being happy in this life is important to me; doing what you love and what makes you happy for the short amount of time we have in this life is vital.
-Helping others and making those you care about happy is one of my favorite past times, so I spend quite a bit of my time and effort pursuing that goal.
-This just so happens to be a goal of the LifeAfter Project, it wasn’t a hard decision to make to accept the position of Executive Director.
+Nothing makes me happier than helping others and making those you care about happy, it’s one of my favorite past times, so I spend quite a bit of my time and effort pursuing efforts to do just that.
+Helping others just so happens to be a goal of the LifeAfter Project, it wasn’t a hard decision to make to accept the position of Executive Director.

-Being a USMC veteran, seeing so many of my fellow veterans committing suicide is a travesty!
+Being a USMC veteran, seeing so many of my fellow veterans committing suicide, suffering through depression, addiction, anxiety and other forms of mental illnesses is a travesty!
 Hearing all the stories of suicide, depression, substance abuse, there are no words to express the heart break I feel when I hear of another life needlessly cut short.
 I firmly stand by the saying, ‘suicide is a permanent solution to a temporary problem’.

 I struggled with a dependency to pain killers for a few years.
 These were the pain killers given to me by the Veteran’s Administration due to injuries I suffered during my time in the USMC.
 I still suffer today from my injuries and will for the rest of my life, everyday is a reminder.
 I understand the struggles, from experience, of having the demons of addiction whisper in your ear daily, hourly.